LogtalkDotOrg/logtalk3/examples/NOTES.md

 	very simple example of using the new, experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog, CxProlog, K-Prolog, SICStus Prolog, or Lean Prolog)

-- `engines`
-	example of category composition (extension of categories by other categories) using car engines

 - `errors`
 	example showing the Logtalk compiler warning and error reporting